Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 # Business Context
  Bulldozer auctions generate significant revenue in the construction and heavy machinery industry.
 Accurate price predictions are crucial for both buyers and sellers to make informed decisions.
 A fictional auction company has requested a data practitioner to analyze historical auction data to determine key price factors and develop a prediction system for future auctions.

-# Business Requirements
+# Business Requirements 💼
 • [**Business Requirement 1**](https://github.com/Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/issues/10) - The client needs to understand what factors most significantly influence bulldozer auction prices to help optimize their auction strategies and provide better guidance to sellers and buyers.

-• **Business Requirement 2** - The client requires a machine learning system that can accurately predict bulldozer prices based on historical auction data, with the ability to scale and adapt as new data becomes available.
+• [**Business Requirement 2**](https://github.com/users/Blignaut24/projects/23/views/2?pane=issue&itemId=97854211&issue=Blignaut24%7CAbout-BulldozerPriceGenius-_BPG-_v2%7C11) - The client requires a machine learning system that can accurately predict bulldozer prices based on historical auction data, with the ability to scale and adapt as new data becomes available.

-• **Business Requirement 3** - The client needs the prediction system to be accessible through a user-friendly interface that can be used by both technical and non-technical staff.
+• [**Business Requirement 3**](https://github.com/users/Blignaut24/projects/23/views/2?pane=issue&itemId=97854762&issue=Blignaut24%7CAbout-BulldozerPriceGenius-_BPG-_v2%7C13) - The client needs the prediction system to be accessible through a user-friendly interface that can be used by both technical and non-technical staff.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>

-# ML Business Case (10 Key Components)
+# 🧩 ML Business Case (10 Key Components)

 ## 1. What is the business objective requiring a ML solution?